The SEO Impossible Experiment

 I’m trying to rank for this keyword to promote my affiliate link manager WordPress plugin called Earnist.

-Earnist: Wordpress Plugin for Affiliate Marketers Price: Starting at $49/year A premium Wordpress plugin that lets you add, manage, and display your affiliate links from any program, including Amazon!
-Full Disclosure: I make money if you click this link and make a purchase.
+Earnist: Wordpress Plugin for Managing and Tracking Affiliate Links Price: Starting at $49/year A premium Wordpress plugin that lets you add, manage, and display your affiliate links from any program, including Amazon!

 According to Ahrefs.com, “affiliate marketing” has a keyword difficulty score of 67 out of 100, which means it’s VERY competitive.
 A lot of pages rank for it (2.5 million) and sees about 61,000 searches a month.